DrDesten/DrDestens_McShader/README.md

 Preserves the default look and feel of minecraft, even with PBR enabled.

-Supports versions 1.8.x - 1.16.x (Others may work)
+Supports versions 1.8.x and 1.16.x (These are the ones I'm developing on, all inbetween should work too)

 labPBR support
  - Make sure your PBR Ressource pack is labPBR, else it won't work correctly